open-education-api/open-education-api.github.io/technical/filtering-generic.md

 # Generic filtering

-## Implementation note
+## Implementation notes

-- The availability and behaviour of this query functionality are entirely determined by the organisation hosting the API implementation.
-It is **not mandatory** for implementers to support this functionality, and it **cannot be enforced** upon organisations that provide or consume OOAPI endpoints.
+- Filtering support is **optional**.
+Implementing organisations **MAY** support it fully, partially, or not at all.
+Support for filtering **SHOULD** be documented in the service endpoint description.
+Support for this functionality **cannot be enforced** by any party, including organisations that provide or consume OOAPI endpoints.
-- It is up to each implementer to decide whether to support this feature.
-It is **not** a requirement of the OOAPI standard itself.
+- The **availability** of this query functionality is determined by each implementing organisation.
+The general structure and semantics are **standardised** within the OOAPI specification.
+- This mechanism is intended to promote **consistency** across implementations, while allowing flexibility in technical realisation.
+- Filtering can complement **[data minimisation](technical/data-minimisation.md)** principles, as it allows clients to request only relevant data subsets.
-- Consumers or working groups that wish to apply specific filtering mechanisms are encouraged to do so using this approach for the sake of consistency across implementations.
+- Consumers or working groups that wish to apply **generic filtering mechanisms** are encouraged to use this approach for the sake of consistency across implementations.
+- The structure is **extensible**.
+New operations or fields can be introduced if they follow the same serialisation pattern.
+- Filters are a **convenience feature** and not part of the formal API contract.

 ---